 However, there were also several suggestions by the domain experts.
 Although most liked the concept of presenting only those pathways as graph icons which are connected to the current pathway of interest, one user would prefer to have all other pathways (also currently not connected ones) as graph icons placed around the current pathway.
-Users familiar with the MetaCrop pathways had no problem in navigating to specific pathways (graph icons), but some recommended nevertheless including the name of the pathway in the icon (currently the name is only shown after moving the mouse over the icon).
-Finally, one user recommended optionally restricting linkage of substances and avoiding cosubstances (e. g., ATP, H_2O).
+Users familiar with the MetaCrop pathways had no problem to navigate to specific pathways (graph icons), but some recommended nevertheless to include the name of the pathway in the icon (currently the name is only shown after moving the mouse over the icon).
+Finally, one user recommended to optionally restrict linkage of substances and avoid co-substances (e.g., ATP, H2O).
 This would considerably reduce the number of interconnected pathways.

-The users found the method very helpful in navigating through pathways but recommended additional functionality to make it more useful for their work such as the ability to map measured data onto nodes or to see changes in fluxes over reactions.
+The users found the method very helpful to navigate through pathways but recommended additional functionality to make it more useful for their work such as the ability to map measured data onto nodes or to see changes in fluxes over reactions.
 It should be noted that these are aspects which are supported by the VANTED system (e.g., fluxes can be represented by different edge width and additional data such as metabolomics data by additional coloring of nodes or including of diagrams into nodes) and are already used by some of the experts for their data analysis.
 Such functionality is already possible with our plugin, however, as it is not focus of this study, we did not extend the discussion with the users into this direction.